keithbuhler/keithbuhler.github.io/cv.md

 2014    “I Wouldn’t Imagine That if I Were You: Moral Imaginative Resistance in a Virtue Ethical Frame,” South Carolina Society for Philosophy;  Midsouth Philosophy Conference, February.

+### TEACHING: ###
+Wisdom and Virtue, Spring 2016, Asbury University

+Introduction to Philosophy: Goodness and Truth, 2014-2016, Asbury University

+Health Care Ethics / Bioethics, 2015-2016, University of Kentucky

+Introduction to Philosophy: Reality and Knowledge, 2013-2014, University of Kentucky

+Introduction to Philosophy: Reality and Knowledge, winter 2014, University of Kentucky

+Introduction to Ethics, 2013-2014, University of Kentucky

+Introduction to Logic, 2012-2013, University of Kentucky

+Contemporary Philosophy of Science, 2004, Biola University

 ### LEADERSHIP: ###
 2013-2014   Director of High School Studies, Veritas Christian Academy, Lexington KY.

 2010-2012   Master Tutor, Torrey Academy, La Mirada CA.